 This root has also been reported to help prevent colds, soothe sore throats and ease congestion (12), possibly lower the risk of nonalcoholic fatty liver disease (15), as well as relieve pain caused by arthritis, menstrual cramps, and muscle pain (6, 14, 23).

 Because honey is made from plant nectar, it contains plant chemicals that act as antioxidants.
 Antioxidants help to protect your body from cell damage due to free radicals.
 Several studies have shown that consuming honey can help not only enhance your body’s antioxidant defense system but it may also help reduce your risk of illnesses caused by oxidative stress (21, 18).

 Like ginger, honey has also been proven to help improve your heart health.

-- A very recent study by the International Journal of Environmental Research and Public Health revealed that honey protects from cardiovascular illnesses and improving heart function by lowering blood pressure, improving blood fat levels, regulating your heartbeat, and preventing the death of healthy cells (5)
+- A very recent study in the International Journal of Environmental Research and Public Health revealed that honey may protect from cardiovascular illnesses and improve heart function by lowering blood pressure, improving blood fat levels, regulating your heartbeat, and preventing the death of healthy cells (5).

 Can Soothe Coughs And Sore Throats

 Several studies done on children (and their parents) have shown that this substance works wonders as a treatment for coughs in children.
 What’s even better is that unlike modern medicines, honey was found to have zero side effects, especially in children (19, 20, 25).
 Honey should not be given to infants under 12 months old, however, due to the possible presence of botulinum spores.

 Just one tablespoon of honey contains small amounts of a number of minerals and vitamins such as niacin, riboflavin, pantothenic acid, calcium, magnesium, manganese, potassium, phosphorus, and zinc which are all good for your health (16).